italo-granato/starmie/README.md

 #> 2
 ```

-We can also compare the cluster labelling by using `plotMultiK` (and see that label-switching over different MCMC runs is a problem!)
+We can also compare the cluster labeling by using `plotMultiK` (and see that label-switching over different MCMC runs is a problem!)

 ``` r
 plotMultiK(k6_all)